agvelazquez/CLI-app-to-ingest-data/README.md

 - The app will create a chart with the data.

 Requirements:
-- A SQL sever Management Studio database (can be local).
+- A SQL database.
 - Database connection uses Windows Authentication.
 - Python 3 installed in your machine.
 - Check requirements.txt for Python packages.

 In order to run the app you will need to follow next steps:
-1. Install SQL Server Management Studio (The app can handle other connections using the config.json)
+1. Install PostgreSQL in your local system.
 2. Install Python 3 and packages in requirements.txt
 3. Download Git repository keeping the same structure
 4. Complete the config.json file with your setup